-Abstract- This paper examined the dynamic interaction among business cycle, macroeconomic variables and economic growth in Nigeria between 1986 and 2014.
-The study employed the vector auto regression technique (VAR) to investigate the business cycle effect on economic growth and its interaction with government expenditure and money supply in Nigeria during the study period.
-Quarterly time series data between 1986 and 2014 was used for the study.
-Data on the real gross domestic product (RGDP), nominal gross domestic product (NGDP), broad money supply (M2) and government expenditure was sourced from the Central Bank of Nigeria (CBN) Statistical Bulletin.
-The Impulse Response and Variance Decomposition analysis from the VAR model showed that there is a dynamic relationship among business cycle, macroeconomic variables and economic growth in Nigeria, i.e., shocks to any of the variables affected all other variables used in the study.
-Business cycle affected growth and the performance of macroeconomic variables in the study period although its effect lacked persistence throughout the study period.
-Therefore, the paper concludes that business cycle and growth affects each other as against the view of earlier macroeconomists who posits that they are unrelated.
-Thus, the study proffers the use of stabilization policies for macroeconomic variables as well as ensuring that the business cycle effect is not trivialized in Nigeria.
+This paper examined the dynamic interaction among business cycle, macroeconomic variables 7 and economic growth in Nigeria between 1986 and 2014.
+The paper employed the vector 8 autoregression technique (VAR) with a view to investigate the effect of business cycle on economic growth and its interaction with government expenditure and money supply in 10 Nigeria during the study period.
+Quarterly time series data between 1986 and 2014 is used for 11 the study.
+Data on real gross domestic product (RGDP), nominal gross domestic product 12 (NGDP), broad money supply (M2) and government expenditure (gexp) were sourced from 13 the Central Bank of Nigeria (CBN) Statistical Bulletin.
+The Impulse Response and Variance 14 Decomposition analysis from the VAR model showed that there is a dynamic relationship 15 among business cycle, macroeconomic variables and economic growth in Nigeria i.e. shocks to 16 any of the variables affected all other variables used in the study.
+Particularly, business cycle 17 affects growth and the performance of macroeconomic variables in the study period although 18 its effect lacked persistence throughout the study period.
+Therefore, the paper concludes that 19 business cycle and growth affects each other as against the view of earlier macroeconomists 20 who posits that they are unrelated.
+Thus, the paper proffers the use of stabilization policies 21 for macroeconomic variables as well as ensuring that the effect of business cycle is not 22 trivialized in Nigeria.
+23 raditional macroeconomists are of the view that business cycle and growth are unrelated areas of macroeconomics, that is, business cycle does not affect economic growth, and both should be remain separate.
+However, modern macroeconomists are of the view that business cycle and growth cannot be treated independently because cyclical fluctuations in an economy play a significant role in the growth of such an economy.
+Kydland and Prescott (1982) were the first to analyze macroeconomic variations in a manner that integrates growth and business cycle theories.
+Also, Rafferty ??2003) argued that if business cycle affects productivity, it might as well influence growth.
+These

-Keywords: business cycle, government expenditure, money supply, hodrick prescott, time series and vector autoregression.
+Index terms- business cycle, government expenditure, money supply, hodrick prescott, time series and vector autoregression.